saranatour1/gemini-chat-application/README.md

+# Small update
+ I am no longer working on this app, I recommend using the `ai` package and the `ai-sdk` from vercel to make sure that the package is up to date with the updates from Gemeni API!
 # setup

 This project is created with [convex](https://www.convex.dev/) along with [nextjs](https://nextjs.org/), so If you want to use this project locally, follow these steps:-